 Examine the potential health benefits and co-harms of adaptation and mitigation options implemented in other sectors.

 A V&A assessment is not only about understanding the potential implications of future climate change, but assessing vulnerability factors that can interact with climate, and be modified through interventions, or lack thereof, to increase or decrease risks to health.
 Based upon analysis of risks to health from climate change, it is important to consider the full range of options for mitigating and managing risks, including those that could be taken by other sectors.
-For example, the health risks of tropical hurricanes and storm surges can be exacerbated by weak sanitation systems; structural improvements to the infrastructure to make sanitation systems leakage proof and more resilient to damage from heavy rainfall could reduce the risks of waterborne diseases.
+For example, the health risks of tropical hurricanes and storm surges can be exacerbated by weak sanitation systems; improvements to the infrastructure to make sanitation systems leakage proof and more resilient to damage from heavy rainfall could reduce the risks of waterborne diseases.